kaleoyster/kaleoyster/README.md

 ### About me <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
 - 👀 I’m interested in Computer Science.
 - 📚 I’m currently a Ph.D.
-Student at University of Nebraska at Omaha
+Candidate at University of Nebraska at Omaha
 - 💞️ I’m looking to collaborate on ML / AI projects
 - 📫 How to reach me at akale@unomaha.edu